-First, clear the MATLAB® workspace of any variables and close open figure windows.
+First, clear the workspace of any variables and close open figure windows.

-To read an image, use the imread command.
-The example reads one of the sample images included with the toolbox, pout.tif, and stores it in an array named I.
+imread command.
+The example reads one of the sample images included with the toolbox, an image of a young girl in a file named

 I = imread('pout.tif');

 imshow function.
 You can also view an image in the Image Viewer app.
 The

 imtool function opens the Image Viewer app which presents an integrated environment for displaying images and performing some common image processing tasks.
 The Image Viewer app provides all the image display capabilities of